How You Can Help

 Community Access Monitors play an essential role in encouraging access improvements.
 While they do not have legal enforcement authority, monitors have proven to be highly effective advocates.
 Monitors are a full partner in the implementation process by coordinating advocacy efforts with municipal disability commissions, Independent Living Centers, ADA Coordinators, building inspectors, and others.

 Being a Community Access Monitor requires knowledge of access laws and regulations, understanding of the range of organizations that have responsibilities under both state and federal regulations, skill in surveying and advocacy, and the ability to be persuasive and persistent.
 Through the training program, you will gain the knowledge and skills you need to become an effective accessibility advocate.
-The training schedule for the current year is available here.
+The training schedule for the current year of Community Access Monitor Training is available.

-If there are questions, or you are interested in attending an upcoming training, please feel free to contact Jeffrey Dougan at (800) 322-2020 extension 27316 or click here to email him.
+If there are questions, or you are interested in attending an upcoming training, please feel free to email Jeffrey Dougan or call at 800-322-2020, ext.
+27316.

-If you are intending to attend or have completed the course, please contact the Commission by emailing John Molori in the Mayor's Office.
+If you are intending to attend or have completed the course, please contact the Commission.
 We can put that knowledge to work helping the disabled in our community.
 Thanks.